trap-representation/Zero-out-the-bits/docs/index.md

 Found any incorrect information in a zeroed out bit?
 Shoot me a mail at programmertotherescue@gmail.com.

-NOTE: All the content on this site is licensed under the Creative Commons Attribution-Noderivatives 4.0 International License.
+NOTE: All the content on this site is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.

 Copyright (c) 2023 Somdipto Chakraborty